 100-year design storm event.
-Some of the potentially at-risk structures are located along the Bassett Creek Main Stem; however, other potentially at-risk properties are located in upstream portions of the watershed.
-Topographic surveys of these structures are needed to confirm if these structures are at-risk of flooding.
+Some of the potentially at-risk structures are located along the Bassett Creek Main Stem; however, other potentially at-risk properties are located in upstream portions of the watershed within the Cities' jurtistiction.
+Topographic surveys of these structures would be needed to confirm if these structures are at-risk of flooding.